|

 botanical.com - A Modern Herbal | Aconite Herb - Profile and Information

-... , they must be finished more quickly by artificial heat in a drying room or shed near a stove or gas fire, care being taken that the heated air can escape at the top of the room ... the root.
+... be finished more quickly by artificial heat in a drying room or shed near a stove or gas fire, care being taken that the heated air can escape at the top ... .
 The smallest portion of either root or leaves, when first put into the mouth, occasions burning and tingling, and a sense of numbness immediately follows its continuance.
-One-fiftieth grain of Aconitine will kill ...
+One-fiftieth grain of ...

 www.botanical.com